+It can be unclear what the framers were thinking when they drafted the Bill of Rights.
 The Bill of Rights was not a part of the document drafted at the Constitutional Convention in 1787.
 Almost all the delegates believed a bill of rights would be superfluous.
 The new federal government possessed only limited powers delegated to it by the states; no power had been granted to legislate on any of the subjects that might be included in a bill of rights.
 Therefore, an enumeration of rights was not necessary.

 From late 1787 until 1789, the proposed Constitution was considered by the various state ratifying conventions.
 Meanwhile, a strong Anti-Federalist element developed quickly.
 The Anti-Federalists opposed ratification, fearing that the centralizing tendencies of the new document would crush the rights of states and individuals.
 For many of the states, the only solution to this problem was to mandate inclusion of a bill of rights.
 Indeed, six of the 13 states — Massachusetts, New Hampshire, North Carolina, New York, Rhode Island, and Virginia — accompanied their instruments of ratification with a list of recommended amendments that would secure various personal liberties, such as “rights of conscience,” “liberty of the press,” and “rights of trial by jury.”
 However, the records of the debates of the state ratifying conventions are of little help in ascertaining the precise meanings that such liberties were to assume.